-- (a) Permitting access to the mobile OS functions at the same timing, scope and level as Google's/Apple's apps, products and services, so that other developers' apps, products and services can be interoperable with the mobile OS (Except when justifications are recognized from the viewpoint of security assurance and privacy protection) - (b) Disclosing information on mobile OS updates at the same timing and contents as for Google's/Apple's app development staff (Excluding urgent updates such as vulnerability response)
+- (a) Permitting access to mobile OS functions at the same timing, scope, and level as Google's/Apple's apps, products, and services, so that other developers' apps, products, and services can be interoperable with the mobile OS (except when justifications are recognized from the viewpoint of security assurance and privacy protection) - (b) Disclosing information on mobile OS updates at the same timing and contents as for Google's/Apple's app development staff (excluding urgent updates such as vulnerability response)

-(2) Ensuring equal footing regarding App store management
+(2) Ensuring equal footing regarding app store management

-- (a) Application of transparent, fair and non-discriminatory terms regarding search results, rankings, recommendations, etc. - (b) App review based on fair, reasonable and non-discriminatory terms - (c) Not restricting other app developers from indicating different terms of sale and payment within their apps, and not restricting the conclusion of contracts with or the receipt of service fee from users outside the app stores - (d) Making it possible to use or select a system other than Google's/Apple's in-app payment system and/or Google's/Apple's in-app payment system, and separately setting the commission of using the in-app payment system and the commission of using app store - (e) Clarification of app store's operation costs and income, and actively responding to individual negotiations regarding commission rates, etc.
+- (a) Application of transparent, fair, and non-discriminatory terms regarding search results, rankings, recommendations, etc. - (b) App review based on fair, reasonable, and non-discriminatory terms - (c) Not restricting other app developers from indicating different terms of sale and payment within their apps, and not restricting the conclusion of contracts with or the receipt of service fee from users outside the app stores - (d) Making it possible to use Google's/Apple's in-app payment system and/or a system other than Google's/Apple's in-app payment system, and separately setting the commission for using the in-app payment system and the commission for using the app store - (e) Clarification of the app store's operation costs and income, and actively responding to individual negotiations regarding commission rates, etc.